 While it isn’t perfect, thankfully Fetlife is actually quite wonderful for finding your local community.
 By clicking ‘Events’ on the Fetlife menu, you can select ‘Events Near Me’ and ‘Events Friends Have RSVP’s To’.
 Provided you have selected your actual location as your Fetlife location you will be given a lovely list of local events.

-I was very lucky that at my very first social event, which was a lock-in at our local sex shop I met CheshireCat_MMH.
-This led to many wonderful interactions with a variety of awesome people, many friendships were formed, and I am pleased to say the majority of them are still in place to this day.
-Most wonderfully of all through that group of friends I met Bakji.
+I was very lucky that at my very first social event, which was a lock-in at our local sex shop I met a selection of folks.
+This led to many wonderful interactions with a variety of awesome people, many friendships were formed, and I am pleased to say some still remain to this day.
+Most wonderfully of all through that group of friend,s I met Bakji.

 There are so many wonderful things and lovely people I wouldn’t have in my life if I hadn’t decided to find my local community.